 Rebecca Love Kourlis served Colorado's judiciary for nearly two decades, first as a trial court judge and then as a justice of the Colorado Supreme Court.
-She resigned from the Supreme Court in January 2006 to establish the IAALS, where she was executive director until April 2013.
+She resigned from the Supreme Court in January 2006 to establish the IAALS, where she serves as executive director.

 The IAALS is a national, independent research center dedicated to continuous improvement of the process and culture of the civil justice system.
 By leveraging a unique blend of empirical and legal research, innovative solutions, broad-based collaboration, communications and ongoing measurement in strategically selected, high-impact areas, the IAALS empowers others with the knowledge, models and will to advance a more accessible, efficient and accountable civil justice system.

 Kourlis began her career with the law firm of Davis Graham & Stubbs.
 She then started a small practice in northwest Colorado, where she developed an expertise in natural resources, water, public lands, oil and gas, and mineral law.